 Re:assemblages is a roaming body and programme initiated by G.A.S.
 Foundation in Lagos that explores the Picton Collection and Archive as a site of exchange.
-It will foster new publishing actions on African art through artistic interventions, residencies, experimental printing, and convenings in collaboration with a Peer Circle of members from the African Art Libraries (AAL) Lab.
+It will foster new publishing actions on African art through artistic interventions, residencies, experimental printing, and convenings developed in the framework of the African Art Libraries (AAL) Lab.
 The new network will bring together a constellation of African arts libraries, artists, publishers, and international partners holding African art collections.
 Building on the archaeological concept of the assemblage, Re:assemblages activates the Picton Collection and Archive, with emphasis on its rare constellation of African published journals, magazines, and manuscripts, to pose new critical questions focused on the preservation and creative potential of African art libraries.

-In 2024, Re:assemblages opens with the project Annotations.
-In this first chapter, Naima Hassan, interim archivist of the Picton Collection and Archive and writer Maryam Kazeem curate a publishing-oriented programme focused on pan-African cultural festival archives (FESMAN, PANAF, Zaire 74, FESTAC '77).
-Each festival revealed "competing visions of global Blackness and Africanity pertaining to ideologies of race, citizenship, and revolutionary struggle1."
+In 2024, multi-year programme Re:assemblages opens with the project Annotations.
+In this first iteration, Naima Hassan, archivist of the Picton Collection and Archive and writer Maryam Kazeem, curate a publishing-oriented programme focused on pan-African cultural festival archives (FESMAN, Panafest, Zaire 74, FESTAC '77).
+Each festival revealed "competing visions of global Blackness and Africanity pertaining to ideologies of race, citizenship, and revolutionary struggle."
 Each nation also had a different procedure for how the events were to be documented and archived.
-In light of this, Annotations asks, if archives are determined by an inventory of traces, what do the interweaving narratives of FESMAN, PANAF, Zaire 74 to FESTAC'77 reveal?
+In light of this, Annotations asks, if archives are determined by an inventory of traces, what do the interweaving narratives of FESMAN, Panafest, Zaire 74 to FESTAC'77 reveal?
 Aiming to amplify the interwoven histories of the festivals, Re:assemblages will be expressed in varied publications, residencies, and public programmes over an 18-month period.